- an uneasy opening in a Franciscan key looks forward to the bolgia of hypocrisy in the latter half of the canto

 Vòlt’ era in su la favola d’Isopo lo mio pensier per la presente rissa, dov’ el parlò de la rana e del topo.
 (Inf.
 23.4-6)

+Comparing one set of signs to another set of signs is not a method for achieving semiotic clarity.
 As I write in The Undivine Comedy: “Applying one set of signs (the text of the fable) to another (the text of the poem) results not in clarity but in confusion.
-And, in fact, the two signs—‘mo’ and ‘issa’—whose likeness is declared the basis of the comparison between the larger sets of signs, are themselves irreducibly different” (p.
+And, in fact, the two signs — ‘mo’ and ‘issa’ — whose likeness is declared the basis of the comparison between the larger sets of signs, are themselves irreducibly different” (p.
 84).

 If we analyze the analogy between Aesop’s Fable and the events of Inferno 21 and 22, as I do in The Undivine Comedy, we see that it leads to a multiplicity of possible meanings: